ManageEngine Logo

 General Module

-3. How do I restore the backup data?
+3. How do I restore backup data?

-4. How do I schedule ServiceDesk Plus to perform automatic backup?
+4. How do I schedule an automatic backup in ServiceDesk Plus?

 5. How do I schedule a backup over a network share?